Stand January 2015

 1.1.
 The auctions performed by Hampel Fine Art Auctions GmbH & Co.
-KG – represented by its General Managers Holger Hampel, and Vitus Graupner, hereinafter referred to as the “Auction House”, – are voluntary auctions as defined by sections 383, sub-section 3, and 474, sub-section 1, clause 2 German Civil Code (BGB).
+KG – represented by its General Managers Holger Hampel, and Vitus Graupner, hereinafter referred to as the “Auction House”, – are public and voluntary auctions as defined by sections 383, sub-section 3, and 474, sub-section 1, clause 2 German Civil Code (BGB).
+The provisions on the sale of consumer goods shall not apply.
 The auction items (hereinafter: “Item”) are sold for the account and on behalf of the consignor.

 1.2.
 Any claims of the successful bidder arising from the auction shall be directed to the consignor.

 1.3.
 The Auction House shall designate the individual who manages the auction in its name and on its behalf.
 An agreement between the successful bidder and such individuals shall not be concluded.